Yara Veloso

 Links

-still from "the way things are going", 2022
+stills from the way things are going, 2022

-Text For a species in constant development; technology has always provided us with tools to tighten our grip on the world, to make sense of the chaos.
+1 For a species in constant development; technology has always provided us with tools to tighten our grip on the world, to make sense of the chaos.
 Embodying human intervention, its history goes hand-in-hand with the evolution of language: from clay line and finger marks on caves, to cuneiform tablets, up to the written, and even the printed word.
 Technological advancements of the 20th century have diverted this human evolution in a way, by splitting our world into two parallel and reciprocal entities: the physical and the digital.
 A fascination with how this exponentially alters our consciousness and our way of being in the world, is at the root of Veloso’s work.
 Occupied with language and its structuring of our perception, she explores how thought-processes are rewiredthrough the fusion between mankind and computers.

 Defying a moralistic stance, Veloso is rather intrigued by the awkwardness and clumsiness that sometimes occurs in this encounter.
 Like observing a first date where an attempted smooth kiss goes wrong, noses bumping into each other.
 Through humor, she casts a playful eye onto the constructed-ness of those systems that we all have come to take for granted.
 Systems we can no longer live without, systems we have internalised to the point that they are integral to our functioning.
 What logic has motivated these inventions?
 From a sober distance, and especially when in use by large groups of people simultaneously, these “solutions” of human engineering look ratherabsurd.
 Human evolution, high on a spiked cocktail of steroids.
 Perhaps the advancement is going too fast? (...)